-Of the eight persons hired, five are female and one male is Hispanic or Latino.
-Most of the new hires (six) were in the Professional category, one was an Official/Administrator and one was in the Para-Professional category.
+Of the twenty-seven persons hired, twenty (or 74%) are female and nine (or 33%) are minority (three Black or African American, five are Hispanic or Latino, and one Asian).
+Most of the new hires (twentytwo) were in the Professionals category, one was in the Official/Administrator category, and four were in the Para-Professionals category.

-It should be noted that the Department continues to build on the its commitment to diversity in hiring practices overall.
+It should be noted that the Department continues to build on its commitment to diversity in hiring practices overall.
 The Department strives to focus on the higher paying professional categories, which include non-union managerial and supervisory positions over which the agency exercises greater flexibility in hiring.